-Senior citizens are the age group most often affected by hearing loss, but reports in recent years show hearing loss is also on the rise among teenagers.
+The age group most often affected by hearing loss is Senior citizens.
+However, reports in recent years show hearing loss is also on the rise among teenagers.
 What’s behind the rise?
 Researchers believe earbuds and headphones are to blame.
 Do earbuds cause hearing loss?
-Not on their own, it’s actually the loud music being pumped directly into your ear canal for hours a day that can ruin your hearing.
+Not on their own!
+It’s actually the loud music being pumped directly into your ear canal for hours a day that ruins your hearing.

 A World Health Organization report found over 1 billion teens and young adults are at risk of losing their hearing due to unsafe listening practices.